 Peugeot is claiming class-leading running costs from this car's powertrains.
 Whether the choice is petrol or diesel, all versions are reckoned to stand out above their competitors with engines of the same power class.
 Let's get to the WLTP figures.
-CO2 emissions are as low as 144g/km for the 1.2-litre petrol variant (which manages up to 46mpg on the combined cycle) and only 107g/km for diesel (and up to 55.1mpg).
-All figures are WLTP-rated, converted to NEDC2.
+CO2 emissions are as low as 144g/km for the 1.2-litre petrol variant (which manages up to 46mpg on the combined cycle).
+And only 140g/km for the 1.5 auto diesel (and up to 58.6mpg).
 So how have Peugeot's engineers achieved such strong standards of efficiency?
 With the PureTech petrol models, the answer lies in lighter weight and a large reduction in mechanical losses that are due to friction.
 As for the PSA Group's BlueHDi diesel technology, well the concept here is based around a clever three-step after-treatment system designed to better eliminate the four nasty pollutants that diesel units usually put out - namely unburnt hydrocarbons, carbon monoxide, nitrogen oxides and particulates.
 The first stage sees the unwanted hydrocarbon and carbon monoxide elements converted into harmless water and carbon dioxide.
 In the second stage, that nasty nitrogen oxide also gets converted into water via a 'Selective Catalytic Reduction' process using a urea and water mixture called 'AdBlue' (something you'll have to get topped up every 12,500 miles).
 Finally, in the third step, a Particulate Emissions Filter eliminates virtually all particulates at a stroke.
 The result of all this is industry-leading diesel technology that many manufacturers are struggling to copy.

 |Warrington Motors Fiat, Peugeot and Vauxhall|